YogeeshInnovates/django-auth-application/README.md

 EMAIL_USE_TLS = True
 EMAIL_HOST_USER = 'your_email@gmail.com'
 EMAIL_HOST_PASSWORD = 'your_16_digit_app_password'  # Use your app password

 Usage

-Signup: Sign up using a username and email
+Signup: Sign up using a username ,email and password

 Login: Login with credentials